Tcriss/weather-react-app/README.md

 # React Weather App

-A simple but elegant weather web api made in react + typescript.
+A simple but elegant weather web app made with react + vite.

 ## 🚀 Features